Epiphone Les Paul Custom PRO Guitar Review

 I've always known this Epiphone is a solid choice for intermediate guitarists, but as I found out it has a few tricks up its glossy sleeve.

 Unfortunately, evil dictator or not, like many players there's no way I see a Gibson LP Custom fitting into my budget anytime soon.
 I have no doubt they are worth every penny of their asking price, and the ones I've played were amazing, but for now I am forced to admire from afar.
-This is a guitar that comes in at a street price of several thousand dollars.
+This is a guitar that comes in at a street price of many thousands of dollars.

 You know Gibson makes great guitars, but how does this Epiphone stack up?

 When it comes to Epiphone Les Pauls I've owned a few over the years, including some Customs.
 I like Epiphone guitars, and I've never been one to turn my nose up on them as an inferior brand.
 They are what they are: good guitars for reasonable prices.
-And for those of us who don't have the cash for a Gibson they are the next best thing.
+And for those of us who don't have the cash they are a smart choice.